stewpend0us/csim2/README.md

 ## solvers `csim2/solvers.c`
 Solvers only ever deal with an individual block (although the block may be composed of several other blocks).
-Their most important job is to integrate the state derivative.
+Their job is to integrate the state derivative.
 This is what the block and solver look like:

                  _______
                 |       |